Expectations Never End: Finding freedom after enough

 Former CEO retires to a life of health, family, and… expectations [The Other Side of Enough: Interview #2]

-This is part of the new series, The Other Side of Enough, exploring what life is like when you have enough.
-Check out the last piece about a 32-year old retiree who's still in search of home.
+The Way of Work explores stories of where we fit in the world of work.
+This is part of the new series, The Other Side of Enough, exploring what life is like when you have enough to never work again.

 You can become free from money concerns.
 But can you ever be free from expectations?